Orange Aphids: How To Get Rid Of Orange Milkweed Aphids

 One interesting fact is that scientists have produced male oleander aphids in a laboratory setting, but none have ever been observed in nature.

-While this species often lacks wings, populations that migrate between different food sources will often have wings.
+While this species often lacks wings, populations migrating between different food sources often have wings.

 What Damage Does Orange Aphid Infestations Cause?

-Just like other aphid species, the orange aphid tends to hang out on the undersides of leaves, where they’re harder to spot.
+Like other aphid species, the orange aphid tends to hang out on the undersides of leaves, plant stems, and flowers, where they’re harder to spot.

 Once there, they pierce the leaf surface with their proboscis and begin drinking its sap.